 - Find an activity that allows you to disconnect so you can begin the next day with the same productivity

 If possible, create a space in your home dedicated to work during your scheduled work hours.

 Videoconferencing is going to be key during this time for building rapport with team members, candidates, and clients.
 Before you begin leveraging this excellent tool, ensure that you have covered off very simple tricks to make the call as engaging as possible:

 - Make sure the light is right and people can see your face, if you’re sitting directly in front of a window it can either be too bright when reflected or illuminate you from behind so you’re in shadow.

 - Test your computer microphone, speakers and camera before important meetings

 - Be conscious that there are not distracting things in your background

 4. Ask for Help

 It may take some time to adjust to working from home if this is a new practice.

 Reach out to your manager if you require more direction to navigate your assignments whilst working virtually.
-Recruitment Entrepreneur are dedicated to keep the business functioning as usual during these times.
-We are incredibly fortunate enough to have technology to enable continued success among ourselves and our colleagues.
+Recruitment Entrepreneur is dedicated to keeping the business functioning as usual during these times.
+We are incredibly fortunate enough to have the technology to enable continued success among ourselves and our colleagues.
 It is important to use this to the best of your abilities and demonstrate real autonomy.